bimdata/documentation-old/doc_sphinx/platform/collaborate.rst

 Details about invitations
 ----------------------------

-.. note:: Invite

-    See `the Collaborate section about Invitation`_, to learn about Invitation basics.

 Until your recipient accepts it, the invitation appears incomplete.
 The e-mail contains a link to accept directly the invitation.